I want to nail down my Test career, if IPL happens, it would be a bonus: Cornwall

-New Delhi : At a time when most of the young cricketers are lured by “easy money” in thriving T20 leagues, West Indian Rahkeem Cornwall, the heaviest ever to play the five-day format at more than 140kg, has got his priorities straight.
+New Delhi, Aug 30: At a time when most of the young cricketers are lured by “easy money” in thriving T20 leagues, West Indian Rahkeem Cornwall, the heaviest ever to play the five-day format at more than 140kg, has got his priorities straight.

 The 27-year-old spinner wants to “nail down” his Test career, which is only three games old, and if leagues like the IPL happen along the way, it would be a “bonus”.

-Speaking from Trinidad, where he is making an impact with both bat and ball for St Lucia Zouks in the CPL, Cornwall expressed his devotion to Test cricket.
+Speaking to PTI from Trinidad, where he is making an impact with both bat and ball for St Lucia Zouks in the CPL, Cornwall expressed his devotion to Test cricket.

 “If I can play the T20 format and travel the world and play leagues it would be good but my aim is to be one of the most successful Test players out there.